What is Maxidex ophthalmic?

 Maxidex may also be used for purposes not listed in this medication guide.

-You should not use Maxidex if you have a bacterial, fungal, or viral infection in your eye (including herpes infection of the eyes).
+You should not use Maxidex if you have an untreated bacterial or fungal eye infection, or a viral eye infection (including herpes simplex, not herpes zoster).

 Before taking this medicine

-You should not use this medicine if you are allergic to Maxidex, or if you have an eye infection (including herpes simplex).
+You should not use Maxidex if you are allergic to it, or if you have an eye infection (including herpes simplex).